 The real question is what online communities are the most beneficial for job seekers?
-If you’re hoping to land a new job by 2013, you may want to focus your efforts on the following opportunities:
+If you’re hoping to land a new job, you may want to focus your efforts on the following opportunities:

 Seek Out Niche Job Communities To Land A New Job

 Job seekers should embrace niche job boards to amp up their job search.
 By seeking out postings on niche job boards specific to an industry, applicants have access to job postings that are more specialized to their field, as well as smaller applicant pools as their competition.

 Turn to Social Media To Land The Perfect Position